What if we were all ‘bridges,” “together,” no like I mean at the same time?! 🤔 What if?!

 For me, that’s what this is about.
 It’s to see the kingdom come, on earth, as it is in heaven.
 As it states in my bio, I am passionate about unity.
 Maybe it’s the urgings of Paul.
 He states, “I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace” (Eph.
 4:1-3).
 Unity is the property of the Spirit.
 We have no right to take what never belonged to us!
 This is why Paul was eager to maintain it.
 He respected God’s property.

 I don’t know, maybe it’s the impact of being a middle child.
 Middle Kids unite!!! ✊🏾 We are not forgotten!
 What?!!!
 Sorry, I digress.
 According to Dr. Kevin Leman, “The middle child tends to be the family peacekeeper and often possesses traits like agreeableness and loyalty.”
 My wife doesn’t always think I’m so agreeable.
 Oops, I digress again.
-Anyway, something in me wants, no, needs to hold things together.
+Anyway, something in me wants, no, needs to hold us together.
 As any bridge, I want us to get to the other side.

 Maybe it is the prayer of my Lord Jesus Christ.
 Can you see Him, can you hear Him?
 See the Lord with me, “I do not ask for these only, but also for those who will believe in me through their word, that they may all be ONE, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me” (John 17:20-21).
 WHOA!!
 THE WORLD WON’T BELIEVE GOD SENT JESUS IF WE ARE NOT ONE.
 This is more than diversity, sweeter than unity, and more together even than community.
 This.
 Is.
 Solidarity.
+For clarity, I list the four stages defined below:

 Again, Koinos is the concept “together,” meaning “belonging to several.”
 As it pertains to this conversation, this work, and this fight, koinos MUST be embraced.
 All must join the conversation.
 All sides must be heard.
 So, here is my effort to engage the issue.
 No, this is my effort to be a bridge.
 This is my hearts response to the prayer of my Lord.
 My God, that we might be one!
-Thus, my own hearts battle cry, “for the love of God Rudy, be a bridge.”
+Thus, my own hearts battle cry continues, “for the love of God Rudy, be a bridge.”

 Note: Be on the lookout for more content to come at rudyhagood.com.